clintharris/IDBSideSync/README.md

 Also, `IDBSideSync` currently doesn't support `add(value, key)` or `put(value, key)` calls when `key` is of type `ArrayBuffer` or `DataView`.

 ## FAQ

+### Q: But I really dislike the IndexedDB API...

+Agreed: the IndexedDB's API isn't nearly as convenient as many popular relational or "document-oriented" databases.
+However, it's a pragmatic choice if you want a persistent data store API that is ubiquitous across most browsers.

+Jake Archibald's [idb](https://github.com/jakearchibald/idb) library makes using IndexedDB a bit easier.

 ### Q: What happens if the same oplog/change message is "ingested" more than once?